Managing printers in your environment is a multistage process:

 The Universal Print Server feature comprises:

-A client component, UPClient - Enable the UPClient on each Server OS machine that provisions session network printers and uses the Universal print driver.
+A client component, UPClient - Enable the UPClient on each Multi-session OS machine that provisions session network printers and uses the Universal print driver.

 A server component, UPServer - Install UPServer on each print server that provisions session network printers and uses the Universal print driver for the session printers (whether or not the session printers are centrally provisioned).